joelNguyenn1010/test/take-home-questions.md

    f) describe what is happening in this statement

-   * The function is executed the `implode` to join the second args, which the result of `array_map` return
+   * The function executes the `implode` to join the second args, which the result of `array_map` return

    * `array_map` take the first args as a callback function to run for each element in each array and number of arrays accepted in this case there are two arrays passed to the the callback.
 The array of `array_keys($d)` (array_keys will return an array of all the keys of array `$d`) and the actual array `$d`